nhatquangz/nhatquangz.github.io/_posts/2020-11-01-replicatate-monzo-card-animation.md

 ![monzo-card-animation][monzo-card-animation]

 ## Custom collection view layout
 The series of cards is actually a horizontal scroll direction collection view.
-And we also need a custom `UICollectionViewFlowLayout` to archive these animation.
+And we also need a custom `UICollectionViewFlowLayout` to achieve these animation.
 In this article, I assume you are familiar with `UICollectionView` and I will skip the code that create and configure collection view to focus on the custom collection view flow layout.
 You can find full code at [Github-MonzoCardAnimation](https://github.com/nhatquangz/monzo-card-animation)

 Firstly we create `MonzoCollectionViewLayout` as a subclass of `UICollectionViewFlowLayout` and set this layout to our collection view.